germainelee/the-odin-project/3 - Rock Paper Scissors/README.md

 ## The challenge
 Create the game Rock Paper Scissors.
-By the end of the 5 round of game, it will conclude if you’re winning or losing in the whole set of the game.
+First to 5 points wins the game.

 > Note: This is the first JavaScript project being built from scratch